R-CF/zarr/README.md

 <!-- badges: end -->

 `zarr` is a package to create and access Zarr stores using native R code.
-This package implements a native R driver for `zarr` stores.
 It is designed against the specification for Zarr core version 3.

 ## Basic usage